Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiments

-{\textbf{Baselines.}} To answer the first question, we have compared PBPS with PS~\cite{wei2018task,xu2019end} and a generative world model~(GEN)~\cite{peng2018deep}.
-GEN is trained with Equ.~(\ref{equ:gene}) like PBPS, while PBPS conducts further propensity score matching.
-As for the second question, we \jf{have compared} our P2A against three baselines using PBPS, i.e., DQN~\cite{wei2018task}, KR-DQN~\cite{xu2019end} and supervised learning~(SL).
-DQN combines symptom-inquiry and disease-diagnosis into a single policy network and train it by deep q-learning~\cite{mnih2015human,mnih2013playing}.
-Improved from DQN, KR-DQN~\cite{xu2019end} adds a knowledge-routing module at the head of the policy using predefined disease-symptom knowledge.
-Distinguished from DQN and KR-DQN, P2A disentangles the disease-diagnosis from the policy.
-SL uses supervised learning to train bootstrapping classifiers using the same structure as the bootstrapping diagnosers in P2A.
-Note that for SL, we force the agent to inquire all of the symptoms from PBPS during training and testing, and then use the final state as its input \jf{(full state)}.
+{\textbf{Baselines.}} To answer Question 1), we have compared our PBPS with the previous patient simulator (PS)~\cite{wei2018task,xu2019end}.
+To our knowledge, all prior MDA works did not propose new patient simulators but used PS with the default-answer strategy.
+As for the direct estimator, we adopt a generative world model~(GEN)~\cite{peng2018deep}. {PBPS-PSM is our propensity-based simulator using propensity score matching and PBPS uses our propensity latent matching.} As for Question 2), we have compared our P2A against three baselines using our PBPS, i.e., DQN~\cite{wei2018task}, KR-DQN~\cite{xu2019end}, and PG-MI-GAN~\cite{xia2020generative}.
+DQN combines symptom inquiry and disease diagnosis into a single policy network and trains it by deep Q-learning~\cite{mnih2015human,mnih2013playing}.
+Improved from DQN, KR-DQN~\cite{xu2019end} adds a knowledge-routing module at the head of the policy using predefined disease-symptom knowledge, i.e., matrices of conditional/joint probability.
+Distinguished from DQN and KR-DQN, our P2A disentangles the disease diagnosis from the policy.
+Similar to ours, PG-MI-GAN~\cite{xia2020generative} adopts a separate diagnoser from the inquiry policy.
+Specifically, it trains an inquiry generator to generate a sequence of inquiries that are hard for the discriminator to distinguish, and further uses a pretrained diagnoser to finetune the generator.
+Its inquiry generator is pretrained through imitation, which lacks reasoning between inquiries and diseases.
+Moreover, its diagnoser is fixed during the finetuning process and does not evolve with the inquiry generator.
+To testify to the robustness and safeness of the decision threshold mechanism (i.e., Question 3), we examine whether the accuracy of P2A can be improved significantly when the decision threshold is met during diagnosing under both \textbf{In.} and \textbf{Out.} settings.